Yang-Mills moduli spaces over an orientable closed surface via Fr\'echet reduction

-Our aim is to rederive and extend some of the results in~\cite{atibottw} in terms of Fr\'echet spaces.
-As a new approach to the issue of gauge freedom, we start at the smooth Fr\'echet manifold of based gauge equivalence classes of smooth connections, so that much less gauge ambiguity remains.
-We first show that the Wilson loop mapping developed by the second-named author in~\cite{smooth} yields a smooth map from the Fr\'echet manifold of based gauge equivalence classes of connections to the product manifold $\GG^{2\ell}$ (technically the space of $\GG$-valued homomorphisms defined on the free group $F$ on a family of $2\ell$ chosen generators of the fundamental group of $\Sigma$) where $\ell$ denotes the genus of $\Sigma$.
-We then impose suitable constraints on that Fr\'echet manifold which single out the based gauge equivalence classes of smooth central Yang-Mills connections and thereby yield a replacement for the Yang-Mills equation.
+We circumvent these technical issues and reduce the analysis of the singularities of the moduli space of central Yang--Mills connections to a finite-dimensional problem.
+As a new approach to the issue of gauge freedom, we perform reduction by stages, first relative to based gauge transformations and thereafter relative to the residual action of the structure group.
+We deliberately write \lq\lq reduction by stages\rq\rq\ rather than \lq\lq symplectic reduction by stages\rq\rq, since there is no obvious momentum mapping for the group of based gauge transformations.
+We therefore take the entire orbit space relative to the action, on the space of smooth connections, of the Fr\'echet Lie group of based gauge transformations.
+We show that this orbit space is a Fr\'echet manifold.
+We then show that the Wilson loop mapping developed by the second-named author in~\cite{MR1600534} yields a smooth map from the Fr\'echet manifold of based gauge equivalence classes of connections to the product manifold $\GG^{2\ell}$ (technically the space of $\GG$-valued homomorphisms defined on the free group $F$ on a family of $2\ell$ chosen generators of the fundamental group of $\Sigma$) where $\ell$ denotes the genus of $\Sigma$.
+We then impose, in terms of the holonomies around all contractible loops bounded by a disk, suitable constraints on that Fr\'echet manifold which single out the based gauge equivalence classes of smooth central Yang-Mills connections.
+These constraints recover the central curvature condition in \cite{atibottw} and thereby yield a replacement for the Yang-Mills equation.
 We show that the Wilson loop mapping (more precisely, the map \eqref{singleout2} below) yields a homeomorphism between the space of based gauge equivalence classes of smooth connections satisfying the appropriate constraint (equivalently: space of based gauge equivalence classes of smooth central Yang--Mills connections) endowed with its Fr\'echet topology and a suitable space of homomorphisms into the structure group $\GG$, realized within the product manifold $\GG^{2\ell}$.